NKSL2001/deans-wiki/content/Lab 2/design-thoughts/_index.md

 *Thus, over all, by using Independent Components, we will be able to:*

-1. Modifiability by decoupling the computation
+`1.
+Modifiability by decoupling the computation`

 Each subsystem comply with predefined interfaces, which make each subsystem interchangeable.

-2. Concurrent execution and Scalability
+`2.
+Concurrent execution and Scalability`

 Each subsystem is relatively independent, which makes duplication of save module possible.
 By introducing duplications, the system could be highly available, and efficient.